Startseite › Foren › Die Tonträger: Aktuell und Antiquariat › Aktuelle Platten › Shame – Songs of Praise

 liam1994Gutes Album, authentisch wüst.
 Melodien sind eher weniger die Stärke von Shame, aber das Ding knallt trotzdem.

 Immerhin ist „One Rizla“ dabei, das ist eingängig.
 Und dann die lyrics: „My nails ain’t manicured / My voice ain’t the best you’ve heard / And you can choose to hate my words / But do I give a fuck?“ Das muss man einfach mögen.
-Mit wiederholtem Hören macht mir das Album zunehmend Spaß.
+Mit wiederholtem Hören macht mir das Album zunehmend Spaß.--

-go1Alles richtig.
+To Hell with Povertygo1Alles richtig.
 Ich hoffe aber, Deine Tochter fragt Dich nicht nach dem Songtext.;)

 Der elfjährigen Tochter u.a. „She wants the money, it comes with his cream.“ erklären zu müssen, stellt in der Tat eine kaum zu bewältigende Herausforderung dar.